The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and

 The legislation contains various conditions that feed businesses have to comply with, as appropriate.
-The annexes to EU Regulation (EC) No 183/2005 (please see link in 'Key legislation' below and scroll down the linked web page to see the annexes) set out various standards that feed businesses must comply with, as appropriate:
+The annexes to EU Regulation (EC) No 183/2005 (please see the link in 'Key legislation' below) set out various standards that feed businesses must comply with, as appropriate:

 [*'Primary production of feed' is defined in EU Regulation (EC) 183/2005 as "the production of agricultural products, including in particular growing, harvesting, milking, rearing of animals (prior to their slaughter) or fishing resulting exclusively in products which do not undergo any other operation following their harvest, collection or capture, apart from simple physical treatment".]

 The legislation requires feed businesses that fall within the scope of Annex II to put in place and operate procedures based on the principles of HACCP.
 HACCP is a system of safety management based on the prevention of feed and food safety problems.
 It provides a documented, structured approach to ensuring food safety and places a requirement on businesses to identify, manage and control hazards inherent in the handling and production process.

 Feed businesses that are only involved in primary production or the feeding of livestock will not be required to apply HACCP (excluding those that buy in and use feed additives or premixtures).

-'Feed additives' as defined in EU Regulation (EC) No 1831/2003 on additives for use in animal nutrition "means substances, micro-organisms or preparations, other than feed material and premixtures, that are intentionally added to feed or water in order to perform, in particular, one or more of the following functions:
+'Feed additives' as defined in EU Regulation (EC) No 1831/2003 on additives for use in animal nutrition "means substances, micro-organisms or preparations, other than feed material and premixtures, which are intentionally added to feed or water in order to perform, in particular, one or more" of the following functions:

-'Premixtures' means mixtures of feed additives or mixtures of one or more feed additives with feed materials or water used as carriers, not intended for direct feeding to animals.
+'Premixtures' means mixtures of approved feed additives or mixtures of one or more approved feed additives with feed materials or water used as carriers, not intended for direct feeding to animals.